mojaloop/settlements-bc/docs/SCENARIOS.md

 - Bank B Settlement ->   010 TZS (Batch Settlement)
 ```
 8. A couple of minutes later, the batch that was used for Sally's transfer is closed automatically by the Settlement
-   service
+   service, which placed the batch in `CLOSED` status.

+# Disputes
+9. Much later during the same day, the Hub operator `SuperBigHubs` received a call from the central bank of Tanzania that `Bank A`'s CEO Tshepo
+   had not provided all documentation in order to participate in the Mojaloop hub.
+Andre who is an employee for `SuperBigHubs` was able
+   to locate and `DISPUTE` the transfer Sally made earlier at `Chips-R-Us`, which in turn placed a `DISPUTE` status on the batch.
+It is important
+   to note that the batch is marked for `DISPUTE`, and not the individual transfer.
+A `DISPUTED` batch will never be settled, as a result `Bank A`
+   would not be able to transfer beyond the net debit cap (liquidity limit) until the dispute is resolved.

+10. `SuperBigHubs` is on the ball, and was able to reach Tshepo, in order to provide the missing documentation.
+Tshepo was able to
+   send the missing documents via email, which was promptly reviewed and accepted by Andre.
+Andre was able to close the dispute,
+   which in turn updated the `DISPUTE` status to a `CLOSED` status, which now made the batch eligible for settlement.

+11. It just so happens, that the dispute was resolved prior the settling bank report being generated for `Bank A`.
+If `Bank A` would have
+   missed the window, the settling bank report would have excluded settling the disputed batch for the daily settling window

+> TODO go into another scenario where a DISPUTE should not ever be settled (Remain disputed).

+# Reconciliation

-9. Andre, the multi talented Mojaloop hub operator runs the Settlement reports later during the day to be sent to the
+12. Andre, the multi talented Mojaloop hub operator runs the Settlement reports later during the day to be sent to the
    various settling banks.
 Andre is happy with the settlement reports, and decides to send the settlement report for approval
    - The Settlement service places all the batches for the report in `AWAITING_SETTLEMENT` status.

-10. Thabo from accounts review all the settlement reports for the day, and decides to approve the reports created by Andre.
+13. Thabo from accounts review all the settlement reports for the day, and decides to approve the reports created by Andre.

-11. All the various settlement reports and created and sent to the relevant settling banks
+14. All the various settlement reports and created and sent to the relevant settling banks

-12. The settlement reports are reviewed by all the banks, and a reconciliation file with the updated balances at the
+15. The settlement reports are reviewed by all the banks, and a reconciliation file with the updated balances at the
     settling bank is sent securely to the Mojoloop hub operator
     - The response file is received, and processed by the 3rd party Mojaloop plugin

-13. Thabo is able to verify the updated balances and DFSP account information, Thabo hits the settle button for the settlement report
+16. Thabo is able to verify the updated balances and DFSP account information, Thabo hits the settle button for the settlement report
     - At this point, the batches that formed part of the settlement report, is not settled and each of the batches for
       the report is now in a `SETTLED` status
     - An event is published in order to update the liquidity account for the payee `Bank B` (debit), as well as the settlement account (credit) for the Hub